Counselling in Camberwell SE5

 A Journey of Self-Discovery

 As well as giving practical help in dealing with difficult issues and feelings, I believe in seeing our experiences as important influences that shape our character and can, in the longer term, lead to wisdom and self-knowledge.
-An important element in this exploration is the relationship between the counsellor or therapist and client.
-Research shows that it is this relationship that, over time, helps the healing process to take place in the client.
+An important element in this exploration is the relationship between the counsellor and client.
+Research shows that it is this relationship that, over time, helps the healing process to take place.

 There are many different models of counselling and psychotherapy.
-I work in an integrative way as I do not believe there is one model that helps everyone, as each person is an individual and what might suit one person might not necessarily suit another.
-My training and experience of being in therapy has been of an integration of humanistic approaches , such as Person- Centred Counselling and Gestalt Therapy with psychodynamic approaches.
+I work in an integrative way as I do not believe there is one model that helps everyone.
+Each person is an individual and what might suit one person might not necessarily suit another.
+My training and experience of being in therapy has been of an integration of humanistic approaches , such as Person-Centred Counselling and Gestalt Therapy with psychodynamic approaches.
 I also have experience of cognitive behavioural therapy ( CBT) and am able to work in this way with you, if you so wish.

 I aim to be sensitive to the cultural and ethnic origins of individuals and to people’s religious beliefs and sexual orientation.